Doorway pages are a great way to improve a website’s SEO ranking.

 Another problem is that doorway pages are not designed to be read by humans.
 A doorway page speaks directly to the search engine algorithm.

-Why doorway pages exist
+Why doorway pages exist in SEO

 As I mentioned before, you may be hosting a doorway page without knowing it.
 And if you didn’t put it there, someone else did.